Key Takeaways

 After completing the calculations, the information is written or typed into a payslip template and given to the employee along with their payment.
 While this method may work for very small teams, it is time-consuming and increases the risk of mistakes in payroll calculations.

-2. Payroll Software and Automation
+2. Payroll software and automation

 To make payroll more accurate and efficient, most businesses now use streamlined payroll software.
 These systems automatically calculate salaries, taxes, and deductions once employee information such as salary, tax codes, and benefits is entered into the system.